barnjamin/captcha/README.md

 TODO
 ----

-- Actually send a transaction

-- Set LastValid-FirstValid low enough that itll work for a human but a program will have trouble guessing all the results
+- Consider LastValid-FirstValid low enough that itll work for a human but a program will have trouble guessing all the results

 - Salt with last round hash && pass the one used to FE?